 Refined materials and sophisticated natural textures are the key elements of this trend represented by Christophe Delcourt, Thierry Lemaire or even Charles Zana.
 In terms of materials, sandblasted oak, metallic lava stone, curly wool or velvet mohair are displayed in neutral colors (white, beige, brown, grey) and associated with generous and uncluttered volumes.

-Collaborations Dedar x Laura Gonzalez as well as Red Edition x Tristan Auer x Lelièvre are also part of this trend, characterized by its consensual and sophisticated spirit.
+Collaborations Dedar x Laura Gonzalez as well as Red Edition x Atelier Tristan Auer Wilson Associates x Lelièvre are also part of this trend, characterized by its consensual and sophisticated spirit.